-Cuba is the largest island of the Caribbean Sea and a place with such a turbulent yet interesting history.
-Also when you talk about this country you can’t forget about the unique culture of its people.
+Cuba is the largest island in the Caribbean Sea and a place with such a turbulent yet interesting history.
+Also, when you talk about this country, you can’t forget about the unique culture of its people.
 Just researching about my trip to the country I learned so much about it, and being there I was able to learn a lot more, so I’m going to share it with you.
 There are so many facts about Cuba to discover!
 Make sure you know them before traveling to Cuba.

 There is no other place on Earth like Cuba.
-Here are a few Cuba facts as to why this country is so Unique!
+Here are a few unique facts about Cuba as to why this country is so Unique!

 1. Cubans love kids – when we were there, my boys were treated like kings.
 Yet they only have one per family.

 2. Cuba has practically no crime.
 Of course, there are a few incidences here and there, but it is one of the safest places in the world.